jen-taylor-shopify/JavaScript-fundamentals/recursion.md

 ### 1. Recursive functions have a limit
 - A recursive function always has a condition that stops the function from calling itself, whereas an iterative approach can lead to infinite loops.
-- The JavaScript engine also limits the maximal recursion depth (how many times thte function can call itself).
+- The JavaScript engine also limits the maximal recursion depth (how many times the function can call itself).
 It is usually ~10,000 give or take.

 ### 2. Recursive functions are easy to maintain
 - Code is often short, simple, and therefore easier to maintain